Créer un coin détente végétal chez soi : inspirations et astuces - Verdeia

 • Heights: one plant on the floor, one on a stool, one hanging or trailing.

-Decorative thread
+Decor thread

-4. Soft light & ambiance
+4. Soft light & atmosphere

 • Warm bulbs 2700–3000 K, indirect lighting on a light wall or curtain.